nubenetes/awesome-kubernetes/docs/sre.md

 - [cncf.io: DevOps vs. SRE](https://www.cncf.io/blog/2020/07/17/site-reliability-engineering-sre-101-with-devops-vs-sre/)
 - [kelda.io: Why SREs Should be Responsible for Development Environments](https://kelda.io/blog/sres-should-manage-development-environments/)
 - [thenewstack.io: The Site Reliability Engineering Tool Stack](https://thenewstack.io/the-site-reliability-engineering-tool-stack/)
+- [youtube: Platform9’s Madhura Maskasky says observability is also essential for diagnosing and debugging in order for SREs to "get to the root cause quickly enough so that you can feed that back to the development teams."](https://www.youtube.com/watch?v=tgRPlAQpHYk&ab_channel=TheNewStack) Debugging remains complex.
+Debugging in "a world of microservices is a very difficult task," requiring the identification of which specific part in a microservices deployment must be fixed, says Platform9’s Madhura Maskasky.

 <center>
 [![cn do sre](images/CN-DO-SRE.png)](https://devops.com/sre-devops-cloud-native-server-cage-match/)